Look: Why do Muslims from across the UAE head to this mosque?

 Such is the magnitude of the turnout that crowds spill out onto pavements and nearby streets, prompting authorities to close roads, redirect traffic, and even organise special buses.
 The reason for this surge is the riveting voice guiding the nightly prayers: renowned Quran reciter, Abu Mohammad Salah bin Abdul Rahman bin Mohammad Bukhatir.

 Salah Bukhatir, CEO of the Bukhatir Group, began memorising the Quran during his university days in the USA, completing it soon after graduation.
-His soul-stirring recitations earned him recognition, leading to prominent roles in mosques across Saudi Arabia before returning to the UAE.
+His soul-stirring recitations earned him immense recognition when he returned to the UAE.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.